Animals deserve more protection than they have today. By becoming involved in this movement, you can make a huge difference in their lives.

 Local and state laws can play a large role in protecting animals, whether they live in the wild, on farms, in laboratories, or in your neighbor’s backyard.
 Laws are constantly evolving based on scientific and public understandings, and as the years go on, legislation is becoming more progressive—however slow the process may seem.

-The good news is, there are plenty of ways for you to make a difference today.
+The good news is, there are plenty of ways for you to make a difference for animals through legislative progress.
 A great way to get started?
-Speak up for the millions of animals suffering on factory farms.
-Call out companies that are needlessly contributing to animal abuse and demand that they do better for chickens by signing onto the Better Chicken Commitment.
-Together, we can end the worst abuses faced by animals today.
+Check out the Animal Policy Alliance’s latest campaigns to speak up for the millions of animals suffering on factory farms.